 Event Type: Teleseminar

-On March 7, 2013 at 12:00 p.m.
-(EST), the Financial Services Regulatory Group (FSRG) at Reed Smith will continue its four-part teleseminar series.
-Each program in this series is 60 minutes and provides detailed analysis of the potential impact of the new CFPB rules on mortgage financial services providers.
+On February 7, 2013 at 12:00 p.m.
+(EST), the Financial Services Regulatory Group (FSRG) at Reed Smith will continue its four-part teleseminar series that will dive deep into each new final regulation with a review of the new Servicing Standards Rule.
+Each teleseminar in this series will be 60 minutes and will provide detailed analysis of the potential impact of the new rules on mortgage financial services providers.

 - Teleseminar 1: Ability to Repay/Qualified Mortgage (QM) Rule, 24 January 2013

 - Teleseminar 2: Servicing Standards Rule, 7 February 2013